uditalias/injex/website/docs/plugins.md

 ```

 - Callback Parameters: `{ module, metadata }`
-    - `module` - The actual instance of factory method.
+    - `module` - The actual instance of the factory method.
     - `metadata` - a collection of metadata saved by the Injex runtime.

 ### `afterCreateModules`

-Called after all modules has been created.
+Called after all modules have been created.

 ### `bootstrapRun`